I have been helping families and couples in my role as a therapist for over 25 years. Most of my clients are in intercultural relationships.

 Skills and experience

 Subsequent to my studies of philosophy, ethnology and psychology at the Free University Berlin and the University of London, I have been working as a licensed psychologist in Berlin since 1990.
-I have been worked as a couples therapist for over 25 years.
-Aside from this, I also manage a practice specialising in child and adolescent psychiatry together with my husband.
+I have been working as a couples therapist for over 25 years.

 I completed my training as a systemic couples and family therapist at internationally renowned institutions:

 - The Institute of Psychiatry, Maudsley Hospital, London (one year, full-time)

 - The Helm Stierlin Institut, Heidelberg (150 hours) , with Dr Carmen Beilfuß and Dr Hans Jellouschek

 - The International Association for Systemic Therapy Heidelberg (100 hours), with Professor Ulrich Clement and Dr Angelika Eck

 My professional expertise is perfectly complemented with a good measure of personal life, relationship and family experience.
 During your therapy, I offer support without judgement, helping couples to value what they already have, and support both partners with sensitivity, personal integrity, and humour.